modbus-schema/.github/website/content/_index.md

     - [x] Meta data
     - [x] How to get to the value of this field (i.e. which registers and how to map it all)
 - [x] Create parser and prove it can be used to do some kind of code generation.
-  - [ ] Create maven plugin so we can automate that process.
+  - [x] Create maven plugin so we can automate that process.
-- [ ] Define reference testing next to the schema
+- [x] Define reference testing next to the schema
+  - [x] A way of setting the expected values for each field for those bytes.
   - [ ] Tool to extract raw bytes from real device using the schema.
     - This must use the schema as the basis.
-    - It was found that retrieving partial values (i.e. only some of the reisters of a value) from a device results in garbage register values.
+    - It was found that retrieving partial values (i.e. only some of the registers of a value) from a device results in garbage register values.
-  - [ ] A way of setting the expected values for each field for those bytes.
 - [ ] Define for a specific device the schema (i.e. the devices I actually have go first).
   - [ ] SDM630 : Simple: All fields are 2 registers IEEE754 32bit Floating point numbers
   - [ ] Thermia: Medium: Many field formats with varying multipliers